microsoft/Llama-2-Onnx/README.md

 The sub-modules that contain the ONNX files in this repository are access controlled.
 To get access permissions to the Llama 2 model, please fill out the [Llama 2 ONNX sign up page](https://github.com/llama2-onnx/signup).
 If allowable, you will receive GitHub access in the next 48 hours, but usually much sooner.

 **For the DML optimized models in this branch, access to the model sub-modules is in progress.
-ETA is end of November 2023.
 You can produce the ONNX assests yourself using [this sample in the Olive repository](https://github.com/microsoft/Olive/tree/main/examples/directml/llama_v2)**

 # **DirectML support for Llama 2**
 DirectML is cross-hardware execution provider for the ONNX Runtime.
 ONNX models running on DirectML can be optimized further with Olive, a powerful optimization tool.
 For more, see